Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

    1) That so far as concerns the parking brake, it can be effected only by the action of the driver; and
    1) That so far as concerns the service or secondary (emergency) brake, braking remains possible with the efficiency prescribed in paragraph 5 of this Annex.

-10 bis.
-All vehicle equipment contributing to braking shall be so designed and constructed that the efficacy of the service brake is ensured after prolonged and repeated use.
+10 .
+All vehicle equipment contributing to braking shall be so designed and constructed that the efficacy of the service brake is ensured afprolonged and repeated use.

 10 ter.
 The service braking action shall be properly distributed and synchronized among the various axles of the vehicle.